|

 As

-bank accounts shortly after this, we ask all those members who have
+its bank accounts shortly after this, we ask all those members who

-given PiA donations over the years by standing order/donation to
+have given PiA donations over the years by standing order/donation

 We